Undeniable (Raven-Symoné album)

-Undeniable is the second (and first independently released) studio album by American singer Raven-Symoné.
-Although her first album was full of kid-rap, she used this album to display her vocal ability while still holding true to her roots in rap.
-The album was released on May 4, 1999 and as of February 2007 has sold over 2,000 copies.
+Undeniable is the second studio album by American singer Raven-Symoné.
+The album was released independently on May 4, 1999, and as of February 2007 has sold over 2,000 copies.
+On October 31, 2006, the album was reissued by TMG Records, retitled From Then Until.

 Background

 After the lack of success with her debut, Here's to New Dreams, Raven was dropped from MCA Records in 1994.
 After a short break, she co-founded RayBlaize Records with her father, Christopher Pearman in 1996, and signed a deal with Crash Records in 1997.
 The song "Pure Love" was written by first season American Idol contestant EJay Day, and the song "I Love You" was written by Stevie Wonder.
 The album features the single "With a Child's Heart", also a Stevie Wonder song.
-While her previous album was primarily rap, this album focused more on her vocal chops while still holding true to her old roots.
-The original album was given a very limited CD and cassette release.
-Because of the rarity of this album, the original edition often sells for $40 and up on eBay and other online stores.
-This album, in terms of sales, did worse than her previous record despite new kinds of promotion such as opening for 'N Sync.
-She was dropped from Crash Records in 2000, and the following year she sold her share of RayBlaize.
+The album sold over 2,000 copies.

+On October 31, 2006, the album was reissued as From Then Until by TMG Records with an alternate tracklist and cover art.
+The reissue managed to outsell the original by a wide margin, having sold 8,000 copies by February 2007.